sleexyz/react-router-r/README.md

 ```

 ## Route Transformers:
 React Router R takes and applies functions that take a React Route (as a plain route object) and returns a React Route.
 We call these functions *route transformers*.
+Note these transformers may mutate and return their input.

 The following transformers are provided out of the box: